Graeme Stoney: Life

 Born in Mirboo North, Victoria, he was educated at Scotch College before becoming a farmer, alpine tourism operator and newspaper proprietor.
 Graeme was a "crack" rider in both "The Man From Snowy River" films and appeared in riding sequences in several other High Country films and documentaries.
 He was a member of many Mansfield community groups including Mansfield SES search and rescue mounted group, Boorolite CFA, VFF, Apex, Bindaree Retirement Village and Mansfield Autistic Centre.
 Among several business interests he was marketing manager for Mansfield Seeds which traded small seeds throughout Australia and grew seed in Mansfield for growers in Oregon USA.
-Graeme was heavily involved in the fight to retain Alpine grazing and during the 1980's organized several large protests and rallies.
+Graeme was heavily involved in the fight to retain Alpine grazing and during the 1980s organized several large protests and rallies.
 One such event which turned political was the Nunawading by election in 1985.
 The bitter fall out from that event culminated in him being summoned to the Bar of the Legislative Council to explain the Cattlemen's involvement in the Byelection.
 In a tumultuous day the numbers to actually invite him to appear the bar were lost and he was left standing in Queens Hall.
 In 1992 Graeme was elected to the Victorian Legislative Council as the Liberal member for Central Highlands Province.
 He remained in Parliament until 2006.

 Stoney was appointed a Member of the Order of Australia in the 2023 Australia Day Honours.